 In Nepal, GoodWeave's rehabilitation center, Hamro Ghar (Our Home), provides a safe place for rescued children to live and learn.
 Children are provided counseling and are offered a non-formal education to reach their appropriate grade level, if needed.
 They are also supported in the pursuit of secondary education or vocational training.
 GoodWeave transitions children to higher level education as feasible, and helps transition children in the short-, medium- and long-term - up until they reach grade 10 or 18 years of age.

 LEARN MORE

-Find more information on eliminating child labor in GoodWeave's five-part series of best practice at www.goodweave.org or contact capacity-building@goodweave.org.
+Find more information about eliminating child labor in GoodWeave's five-part series on best practices at www.goodweave.org or contact capacitybuilding@goodweave.org.